sviatoslav-krupa/udemy-ruby/s18____classes__1/e209__intro_to_classes.md

 * Instance variables (attributes) are variables that belong to the object.
 * Attributes provide information about the object's current state.
 * Instance methods interact with the object.
 They also belong to the object.
-* Encapsulation is a OOp concept that restricts direct access to an object.
+* Encapsulation is a OOP concept that restricts direct access to an object.

 ## Classes and Objects
 * A class is the blueprint, pattern, template or outline for an object.